Kyagoat/ItemsRarity/README.md

 A Minecraft 1.20.1 Forge mod that adds item rarity tiers (heavily inspired by the Tierify and Tiered mods).

 This mod aims to provide an alternative to Tierify for Forge 1.20.1 modpacks.
-As Tierify is not fully compatible with Connector Sinytra—which I wanted to include in my modpack.
-I am recreating some of its features with personnal adjustments.
+As Tierify is not fully compatible with Connector Sinytra—which I wanted to include in my modpack—I am recreating some of its features with inspired adjustments.

 ## Item Rarity Upgrade System